-If you are Italian, you have panettone running through your blood.
-If not, then there is no doubt you haven't run into this fruity sweet bread around Christmas time just about everywhere and anywhere.
-This panettone bread pudding is a great way to turn your leftovers into a delicious dessert.
+If you are Italian, then you have panettone running through your blood.
+If not, then there is no doubt you have seen this fruity sweet bread around Christmas time just about everywhere.
+This Italian Bread Pudding with Panettone is a great way to turn a traditional cake into a delicious dessert.

 Confession: I used to hate panettone.
-I find them to be dry.
-I remember seeing them at my Nonno and Nonna's house for months on end.
-"They never go bad" I was told.
-Once you get past that they can survive a zombie apocalypse, then you can begin to see its endless possibilities.
+My nonni always had it in the house.
+"It never goes bad" I was told.
+Once you get past the idea that it can survive a zombie apocalypse, (it actually can't, but that's okay) then you can begin to see its endless possibilities.

 What is panettone?